QuantzCode/Name-cookie/README.md

 Temporary save will save the information until that user has left the website whereas forever save will save it even after the user has left the website.

+Note: When using this cookie you should tell your user that you are using a cookie.